 Security of your personal information

-We have strict policies about who can see and use your information, and we provide employees with training to ensure your information is protected and secure.
+We have strict policies about who can see and use your information, and we provide employees with training about how to keep your information protected and secure.

-For any company contracted by us to handle mailings to you, we have a formal agreement that confirms how they are to treat your contact information to protect confidentiality and security.
+For any company contracted by us to handle your information, we have a formal agreement that confirms how they are to protect the confidentiality and security of that information.

 How to make a privacy complaint

-If you have any questions regarding the privacy of your personal and health information, please talk to a Mind staff member or ask to speak with Mind’s Privacy, Feedback and Complaints Officer who can be contacted at Mind's central office on 03 9455 7000.
+If you have any questions regarding the privacy or accuracy of your personal and health information, please talk to a Mind staff member or contact Mind’s Privacy, Feedback and Complaints Officer who can be contacted on 03 9455 7000 or emailed at firstname.lastname@example.org.
+We will take all reasonable steps to update, correct or complete your information as required by the Australian Privacy Act 1988.

 If you are not satisfied with our response, or you believe a breach of the privacy principles has occurred, you can take the matter to the Office of the Australian Information Commissioner (OAIC) which is the independent national regulator for privacy and freedom of information – see: https://www.oaic.gov.au